sidhu177/UsefulSQL/Main/UsingMerge.md

 MERGE is one of the powerful SQL Keywords I've had to work with and plays important role when building Data flows using stored procedures.

+An example workflow is getting a csv file into a landing table and then merging with Staging table which inturn gets merged into Dimension and later Reporting table/view

+.csv --> Lnd --> Stg --> Dim --> Rpt